Thinking beyond borders

 Foreigners with residence or domiciled in Chile will pay taxes only on their Chilean source income during the first 3 years from their arrival in Chile.
 After this period has elapsed, foreigners will be subject to income tax on their worldwide income.
 Additionally, Chilean legislation also provides the possibility of an extension of this period in specific cases, nevertheless it is imperative that an extension request is filed with ample time to be approved before the expiration of the time period.
 In order to obtain an extension, strong supporting documentation must be provided that clearly establishes that the person does not have the intention to permanently remain in Chile.

 According to the Chilean Income Tax Law, Chilean source income is defined as income derived from activities performed or goods located in Chile.
-Thus, compensation received for employment activities carried out within the country/territory should be considered as Chilean source income, and therefore subject to taxes in Chile, regardless of the nationality or residence status of the individual, and the place of payment.
+Thus, compensation received for employment activities carried out within the country/jurisdiction should be considered as Chilean source income, and therefore subject to taxes in Chile, regardless of the nationality or residence status of the individual, and the place of payment.

-Chilean income tax law does not provide for a domicile definition, but according to article 59 of the Chilean Civil Code, domicile requires residency in a place and the intention to remain in it.
+For tax purposes, the resident status is acquired once an individual has been in Chile more than 183 days within any 12-month period.
+According to article 49 of Chilean Civil Code the accounting of a fact that must be analyzed “within” a certain period, will be accomplished if it is met by midnight of the day before Chilean income tax law does not provide for a domicile definition, but according to article 59 of the Chilean Civil Code, domicile requires residency in a place and the intention to remain in it.
 In accordance, the Chilean Internal Revenue Service (IRS) has understood that an executive may acquire tax domicile in Chile in the following circumstances: